Location - Charters Towers region, North Queensland, Australia

 Cann's Camp Creek camping area is a partially-shaded quiet camping area in open woodland.
 A composting toilet is provided and campfires are permitted (conditions apply).
 When dry, the camping areas are accessible to four-wheel drive vehicles with care.
 During the wet season (usually November to April), the road may be boggy and inaccessible.

 See the remote White Mountains guide for more information.

 Poison Valley, Torrents Creek, & Big Swamp

 Distance: 28 km return from the national park entrance

 A four-wheel drive is required to get through to Poison Valley.
 This road travels through open eucalyptus woodland, acacia scrub and heath and is surrounded by the rugged hills that form part of the Torrens Creek catchment.
 The valley takes its name from the heart-leaf poison bush Gastrolboum grandiflora that is common in the area.
-This plant contains the poison mono sodium fluroacetate, more commonly known as 1080.
+This plant contains the poison mono sodium fluoroacetate, more commonly known as 1080, the chemical compound used as a pesticide since 1942.
 The road ends above the banks of Torrens Creek, the most northerly stream running into Lake Eyre.
 Many creek crossings in the Poison Valley and Cann's Camp Creek area.
 White Mountains Resources Reserve adjoins the park to the east.

 See also the National Park map.

 - Make sure you have enough fuel to get there and back as there aren't any nearby fuel stations.

 - Domestic animals are not permitted in the national park - they disturb native wildlife.

 - Everything in the park is protected - leave everything as you found it.